haukex/igbpyutils/README.rst

 developed at the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) in the Forschungsverbund Berlin e.V. (https://www.igb-berlin.de/en).

-This is a companion library to the ``igbdatatools`` library (https://github.com/haukex/igbdatatools) which normally targets the latest Python version.
-This library is intended to contain more general-purpose tools and cover a slightly broader range of Python versions, currently Python 3.9 to 3.13.

 **The documentation is available at** https://igbpyutils.readthedocs.io/